-If you start your pension before reaching GMP age (65 for men, 60 for women), the whole of your pension (including any GMP) will increase in line with increases in the Retail Prices Index between February and February, up to a maximum of 5%.
+If you start your pension before reaching GMP age (65 for men, 60 for women), any GMP you are entitled to will continue to increase annually between retirement and GMP age at fixed rate revaluation (as described in the section 'Increases to your pension before commencing').
+The non-GMP element of your pension will increase in line with increases in the Retail Prices Index between February and February, up to a maximum of 5%.